NASA-AMMOS/slim/continuous-testing/README.md

 ## Starter Kits

 In this section, we provide code and configuration for encoding select reference architectures, with select tools chosen from trade studies, through to automation.
-The key idea for starter kits is to work with folks in the SLIM community to create template solutions that can be easily modified and deployed to enact a process improvment change.
+The key idea for starter kits is to work with folks in the SLIM community to create template solutions that can be easily modified and deployed to enact a process improvement change.
 These solutions should serve to both provide example implementations and concrete references for getting started.

 [See list of starter kits](starter-kits/README.md)